RayHollister/rayhollister.github.io/_posts/2021-11-18-how-i-manage-my-pokemon-go-storage.md

 I scan every single Pokemon with Poke Genie before I start this process and rename them before I start culling.
 I use MacroDroid to run a macro that automatically renames them.

 I haven’t updated the META tier lists on PoGo search in a while, so the latest new releases haven’t been added, but I will update those soon.

-I plan on updating [PoGo Search](https://rayhollister.com/pogo) to have a clickable search string to search for all Tier 2 or higher Pokémon.
-It’s ahead on the roadmap.
-I’ll update this post once it has been created.